Meta Policy Switching for Secure UAV Deconfliction in Adversarial Airspace: Discounted Thompson Sampling for Switching Robust Policies

 \section{Discounted Thompson Sampling for Switching Robust Policies}

+As illustrated in Figure \ref{figure4_schematic}, we present the novel DTS-based adaptive policy-switching framework for adaptive robustness against unseen adversarial attacks.
+This method uniquely addresses the limitation of the existing adaptive adversarial RL algorithms \cite{pinto2017robust, rakelly2019efficient} ,which are computationally expensive and impractical in real-time UAV operations, as it dynamically selects among pre-trained robust policies using discounted DTS based on real-time estimation of the value distribution shifts thus offering efficient, real-time adaptive robustness against adversarial perturbations without any retraining during deployment.

-As illustrated in Figure \ref{figure4_schematic}, the antifragility framework employs a DTS-based mechanism to dynamically switch between robust policies in response to adversarial observations.
-Initially, adversarial observations, denoted as $\Phi_{\textup{adv}}$, are synthesized from the original observations $\Phi$ by incorporating the gradient sign of DDPG actor loss, $\nabla_{\Phi} \mathcal{L}_\pi$, with the maximum magnitude of the perturbation $\epsilon$.
-Using the robust action policy, as described in the previous section, the corresponding adversarial action $\mathbf{a}_{\textup{adv}}$ is derived.
-Currently, actions $\mathbf{a}$ are obtained from the original observations $\Phi$ using the deep deterministic policy gradient (DDPG) policy.
+Adversarial observations, denoted as $\Phi_{\textup{adv}}$, are synthesized from the original observations $\Phi$ by incorporating the gradient sign of DDPG actor loss, $\nabla_{\Phi} \mathcal{L}_\pi$, with the maximum magnitude of the perturbation $\epsilon$.
+Using the robust action policy, as described in the previous section, the corresponding adversarial action $\mathbf{a}_{\textup{adv}}$ is obtained.
+Similarly, from the nominal policy $\pi$ and original observations $\Phi$, the agent actions $\mathbf{a}$ are obtained.
 To assess the impact of adversarial observations, the value distributions are obtained from trained critics, specifically $Q(\Phi, \mathbf{a})$ for vanilla DDPG and $Q_{\textup{rob}}(\Phi_{\textup{adv}}, \mathbf{a}_{\textup{adv}})$ for action robust DDPG.
 The distributional shift is quantified using the Wasserstein distance between these value functions.
-Subsequently, the distributional shift is normalized with respect to the minimum distance in all robust value functions to compute the true probability ${p}_{\textup{true}}$.
+Subsequently, the distributional shift is normalized with respect to the minimum distance for all robust value functions to compute the true probability ${p}_{\textup{true}}$.